Gurgle Pot Value Guide

 The typical price range for Gurgle Pot is $45 - $50 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-• Condition of the glaze, specifically looking for chips on the frog's mouth or crazing in the finish.
+• Condition of the ceramic, specifically looking for chips on the frog's mouth or tail.

 How to Identify Gurgle Pot?

-• Look for the distinct frog shape with a hollow tail section where air gets trapped to create the gurgle.
+• Look for the distinct frog shape with a hollow tail section designed to trap air.

-• Verify the ceramic material and high-gloss glaze finish typical of 1960s production.
+• Verify the ceramic material and high-gloss glaze finish characteristic of the 1960-1970 era.

 History of Gurgle Pot